fenago/apache-solr/lab_guides/Lab_3.md

 ### Understanding currencies and exchange rates
-As the name implies, a currency field type is used .indexterm} for any monetary value.
-It supports currency .indexterm} conversion and exchange rates during a query.
+As the name implies, a currency field type is used for any monetary value.
+It supports currency conversion and exchange rates during a query.

 Solr provides the following
 features for it: